Iris barnumiae: Description

 It has slender rhizomes, which are up to 1 cm in diameter.
 They do not have stolons, and new growths of rhizomes, are on the sides of the old rhizomes.
 They form tufts, and spreading plants.

 It has pale glaucous green, narrow leaves, that can grow up to between 15 and 20 cm long, and between 0.5 and 0.7 cm wide.
 The leaves all die in the summer after the flowers have bloomed, then re-appear next season.
 The foliage is very similar to Iris iberica (another Oncocyclus section iris), but it is less falcate, (or sickle-shaped).

 It has a slender stem or peduncle, that can grow up to between 10 and 40 cm tall.

 The stem has spathes (leaves of the flower bud), that are 6 cm long and are green but flushed with purple at the ends.
 They stay green after the flower has faded.

-The stems hold terminal (top of stem) flowers, blooming mid to late spring, between May to June.
+The stems hold terminal (top of stem) flowers, blooming mid to late spring, between May and June.